txt/se21/docs/00hello.md

 <img width="680" alt="image" src="https://user-images.githubusercontent.com/29195/129641843-1cb3cead-6aa8-4b4f-9bd1-69d8fa617a8d.png">

-"The user makes his primary input through a typewriterlike keyboard and a pointing device called a moise which controls the position of an arrow on the screen."
+"The user makes his primary input through a typewriter like keyboard and a pointing device called a mouse which controls the position of an arrow on the screen."

-"WINDOWS" dislay frames within the  larger display screen, emable the user or organie  and  edit information at several levesl  of refinement.
+"WINDOWS" display frames within the  larger display screen, enabling the user to organize  and  edit information at several levels  of refinement.

 <br clear=all>